-Sleep, sleep, let me sleep.
+Sleep, sleep, please let me sleep.
 Tinnitus.
 Head, mind, ears & vertigo.

 The Shipping Forecast.

-My ears have gloried in the music, the wind in the willows, the waves on the shore and the shared chatter with friends.
-The rustling of bamboo in my garden, the murmuring of the radio, the buzzing of bees, the singing and calls of birds, my ears have heard my children’s voices from infant cries and gurgles to the voices of adulthood.
-As familiar to me as my own skin.
+My ears have gloried in the music, the wind in the willows, the waves on the shore, shingle and sand.
+Shared chatter with friends.
+The popping of a cork, from a favourite bottle of wine, glugs & bubbles into the glass.
+Spuds, in any form, mash, roast, chips, love them any way.
+The rustling of bamboo in my garden, the murmuring of the radio, the buzzing of bees, the singing and calls of birds, my ears have heard my children’s voices, from infant cries and gurgles, to the voices of adulthood, as familiar to me as my own skin.

 Tinnitus.